de Havilland Tiger Moth, Old Warden 2009 ©Nigel Key

 The Tiger Moth I, designation DH 82, was operated as a primary trainer by the Royal Air Force with 35 being ordered fitted with the Gipsy III engine producing 120 hp.
 The Tiger Moth II, designation DH.2A, was fitted with a Gipsy Major I engine producing 130 hp, a further 50 were ordered.

-The Tiger Moth entered service with the Central Flying School in February 1932 and by the start of WWII the RAF had 500 of the aircraft in service and many civilian Tiger Moths were impressed to meet the demand.
+The Tiger Moth entered service with the Central Flying School in February 1932 and by the start of WWII the RAF had 500 of the aircraft in service and many civilian Tiger Moths were used to meet the demand.

 In 1935, a modified Tiger Moth II, designated DH.82B 'Queen Bee', was produced as a radio controlled target tug with almost 300 in service by WWII.